 - We work hard to keep Chess.com a safe and positive community for chess players around the world, and are sad whenever any account is closed.
 That said, the process of investigating the fair play of our members is a never ending one!

-- Chess.com employs nine full time salary employees dedicated to the research, prevention, and ultimately, the closure of accounts found to have accessed illegal assistance during their chess games.
+- Chess.com employs more than 10 full time salary employees dedicated to the research, prevention, and ultimately, the closure of accounts found to have accessed illegal assistance during their chess games.
 Our team is constantly going through the games of our top players, submitting those games into our "Fair Play Detection System", and evaluating clean play vs non-clean play.

 - We close over 1000 accounts each week (including those of premium members, and even Titled members).

 What happens to a player who is found to have violated the rules of Fair Play on Chess.com?